monkphin/Colour-Forge/README.md

 ### Separate pages option for paint library

 I had a couple of ideas for how to handle showing the individual paints for the library, one was to simply have each paint as its own page, this provides the maximum amount of room on smaller devices to show information.
 It may also be easier to handle in terms of building.
 The accordion at the bottom of the page will show some simple details about each recipe mentioned and will function as another path to get to the specific recipe in question.
 The wireframes also show what it should look like when deleting, editing and successfully editing the page.
+If I choose to use a 4 table DB, when entering a paint name it would be useful if this started to auto-complete based off the data in the stock list, when when selected could autofill all the other fields, which the user could then edit and manipulate as needed before saving.

 <details>
 <summary>Mobile</summary>